jolicode/elastically/README.md

 ### `Factory::CONFIG_SERIALIZER` (optional)

-A `SerializerInterface` compatible object that will by used both on indexation.
+A `SerializerInterface` compatible object that will by used on indexation.

 _Default to Symfony Serializer with Object Normalizer._